yeoman/generator-webapp/README.md

 *(HTML/CSS/JS/Images/etc)*

-To install dependencies, run `bower install --save package-name` to get the files, then add a `script` or `style` tag to your `index.html` or an other appropriate place.
+To install dependencies, run `bower install --save package-name` to get the files, then add a `script` or `style` tag to your `index.html` or another appropriate place.

 ## Docs